-Place butter in a large microwave-safe bowl and cover with a lid, a plate or another bowl to prevent spattering.
+Place 10 tablespoons of the butter in a large microwave-safe bowl and cover with a lid, a plate or another bowl to prevent spattering.
 Microwave the butter on high power for 4 minutes.
 Check for color.
 You’re looking for a deep amber color with some chestnut-colored flakes of brown throughout.
-Continue cooking for 30 seconds at a time until deep amber color is achieved.
+Continue cooking for 30 seconds at a time until a deep amber color is achieved.
 This can take anywhere from 4-7 minutes, depending on your microwave.

 Add brown sugar and salt to bowl with cooled butter; whisk together until no sugar lumps remain.
 Add egg, yolk, and vanilla and whisk together until fully incorporated.